 Has the information been revised or updated?

-Does your topic require current information, or will older sources work?
+Does your topic require current or historical information?

-Look at the web address for clues about the quality of the information.
-The last part of a website address is the domain suffix and can give you an idea about the quality of the site.
+The last part of a website address is the domain suffix and can give you an idea about the quality or the purpose of the site.
 Some common examples are .com, .org, .edu, and .gov.

 Restricted top level domains (only qualified entities can use these domains):